 What You Should Know First

 Most juice cleanses last anywhere between 1 day to 2 weeks, so the frequency may vary based on how long you plan to cleanse.
-Those who only do a juice cleanse for a day or two may choose to cleanse every Monday, so as to detoxify the body after the weekend and reset themselves for the workweek.
+Those who only do a cleanse for a day or two may choose to cleanse every Monday, so as to detoxify the body after the weekend and reset themselves for the workweek.

 Those who perform longer cleanses or who generally have a healthier diet may choose to perform cleanses less frequently, such as once a month.
 The goal of a juice cleanse is usually to reset the body and/or help lose weight, so often it is only necessary to perform a cleanse when you feel your body needs to accomplish either of these tasks.
 Otherwise, there is no added benefit to routinely performing a cleanse.

-If you are unsure of how often you should perform a juice cleanse, the best advice will come from your personal physician.
+If you are unsure of how often you should perform a cleanse, the best advice will come from your personal physician.
 Your primary physician will be able to give a tailored answer based on your personal health history and help you arrive at an ideal frequency.

 How Long Should You Do a Juice Cleanse For?

-As mentioned earlier, juice cleanses can vary in length.
+As mentioned earlier, juice diets can vary in length.
 Some prefer a short 1-2 day cleanse just to reset the body, especially after a holiday where one may have overindulged a little.
 This length cleanse is great for getting yourself back on track to a healthier lifestyle and help shake off the sluggishness that comes with eating too much junk.

 A three to four day cleanse is ideal for those who want to enjoy a healthy lifestyle and want a little more benefit than just a one or two day cleanse.
 Even if you have never tried a juice cleanse before, a three to four day cleanse is achievable.
 It is long enough to receive the energizing and refreshing effects of the cleanse, but short enough that you don’t become fatigued or overwhelmed by the routine.